BR-IDL/PaddleViT/image_classification/SwinTransformer/README.md

 </p>

 ### Update
+* Update (2021-10-11): New main function for single and multiplt gpus are updated.
+* Update (2021-10-11): Training from scratch is available.
 * Update (2021-09-27): Model FLOPs and num params are uploaded.
 * Update (2021-09-10): More ported weights are uploaded.
 * Update (2021-08-11): Code is released and ported weights are uploaded.